 Unattended Kids and Animals

 Children and animals can be hurt or killed if they are locked in a hot car.
 Plus, doing so can be illegal depending on where you live, so check with local police to make sure you are following your city’s regulations.

-Who is Responsible for Damages After a West Virginia Car Accident
+Who is Responsible for Damages After a Bridgeport Car Accident

 West Virginia uses an at-fault system for determining financial responsibility after a car accident.
 That said, it’s important to understand that a modified comparative negligence rule was put into place in 2015.
 This new law is used to decide how much compensation you’re entitled to after a car accident based on your percentage of fault in causing it.
 Here’s an example of how modified comparative negligence works: